ocharles/blog/posts/2013-12-10-24-days-of-hackage-gloss.md

 ---
-title: 24 Days of Hackage: gloss
+title: "24 Days of Hackage: gloss"
 ---

 Today marks the